Nab-88/social-graphs-and-interactions/index.md

 - Compare them
 - And find the ties between community with cconfusion matrix

-## 6 Text analysis

-## 7 Sentiment analysis
+## 6 - Sentiment analysis
-- Sentiment analaysis on the book.
+- Sentiment analysis on the book. -> display the evolution of sentiment through the books and print wordcloud for the worst chapter and the best one
 - Find out who is the best and worst in each movie, instead of all three at the same time.

+## 7 - Text analysis
+- Word cloud for chapters
+- Word cloud for communities ?
+- Word cloud for specific character ?